What are the obligations of a tenant?

 - Property access for the landlord

 The landlord will need to visit from time to time to carry out repairs and safety checks, and to check that the building is in good condition.
-A tenant must allow the landlord property access but the landlord should always let the tenants know first.
+A tenant should allow the landlord property access but the landlord must always let the tenants know first.
 The landlord will have a set of keys to the property but they should never use these without the tenant’s consent, except in an emergency.